OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/dd/score.md

 ---
 title: score
-description: This page provides access to cryptocurrency scores including CoinGecko, Developer, Community and Sentiment scores.
+description: "This page provides access to cryptocurrency scores including CoinGecko," Developer, Community and Sentiment scores.
 Learn how to access these scores for any loaded coin.
 keywords: